Hygienist’s Tips: Pineapple Juice’s Role in Post-op Recovery

 Importance of proper care before and after surgery

-The precautions taken before and after getting wisdom teeth extractions can help a lot to speed up recovery, as well as make it more comfortable for you.
+The precautions taken before and after getting wisdom teeth extractions can help speed up recovery and make it more comfortable for you.

 1. Having a clean mouth before the surgery will reduce the bacterial load in the mouth, helping to reduce the risk of infection.